How Does Sleep Affect Your Heart?

 Conditions Linked to Sleep Problems

-Think you can get away with being sleep deprived?
+Think you can get away with being sleep-deprived?
 Think again.
-Whether sleep disorders or poor lifestyle choices cause your lack of sleep, not sleeping puts you at increased risk for the following:
+Whether sleep disorders or poor lifestyle choices cause you to lose sleep, not sleeping also puts you at increased risk for the following:

 How Much Healthy Sleep Do You Need?

-Most adults need 7 to 8 hours of sleep a day.
-But some people need more sleep, and some people need less sleep.
+Most adults need seven to eight hours of sleep a day.

 The amount of sleep you need depends on many factors, including:

 How Sleep Helps

 When you sleep, your body does some amazing things.
 For example, your blood pressure drops, and your breathing and heart rates slow down.

 This gives your heart a much-needed break.
 During this time, your body recovers from the stress and strain placed on it throughout the day.